mlrun/mlrun/docs/runtimes/functions.md

 managed and elastic services over Kubernetes which save significant operational overhead, address scalability and reduce infrastructure costs.

+MLRun supports:
-MLRun supports batch functions (based on Kubernetes jobs, Spark, Dask, Horovod, etc.) or Real-time functions for serving, APIs, and stream processing (based on the high-performance Nuclio engine).
+- Real-time functions for: serving, APIs, and stream processing (based on the high-performance Nuclio engine).
+- Batch functions (based on Kubernetes jobs, Spark, Dask, Horovod, etc.)

 Function objects are all inclusive (code +  spec + API and metadata definitions) which allow placing them in a shared and versioned function market place, this way different members of the team can produce or